grafana/grafana/docs/sources/http_api/folder.md

 `GET /api/folders`

 Returns all folders that the authenticated user has permission to view.
+You can control the maximum number of folders returned through the `limit` query parameter, the default is 1000.

 **Example Request**: